cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 The pxd files
 in `/Cython/Includes/libcpp <https://github.com/cython/cython/tree/master/Cython/Includes/libcpp>`_
-are also work good examples on how to declare C++ classes.
+also work as good examples on how to declare C++ classes.

 Since Cython 0.17, the STL containers coerce from and to the corresponding Python builtin types.
 The conversion is triggered